srobinson620/ActorAPI/README.md

 It extends the __JPARepository__ which is a generic taking two types, the first is the Type of the Entity Object and the second is the type of the primary key.
-The generated class contains really usefull methods.
+The generated class contains really useful methods.

 In a bigger application you would create one of these for each Entity you have, and we may add special methods with complex queries or functions.